 What to look for: Read labels.
 You will see “palm oil” in many crackers now.
-In addition, watch for mono- and diglycerides and DATEM.
+In addition, watch for Mono- and Diglycerides and DATEM.

 Even saltine-type crackers use these ingredients.
 Buttery-type crackers do as well.

-Here are some palm oil free crackers:
+Here are some crackers without palm oil ingredients: